 Financial District, Gachibowli,

 Hyderabad - 500032,

-The market is segmented by Route of Administration, Mode of NDDS (Targeted Drug Delivery Systems, Controlled Drug Delivery Systems, and Modulated Drug Delivery Systems), and Geography
+The Europe novel drug delivery systems market is segmented by Route of Administration, Mode of NDDS (Targeted Drug Delivery Systems, Controlled Drug Delivery Systems, and Modulated Drug Delivery Systems), and Geography

-The major factors that are driving growth in the European novel drug delivery system market are technological advancements promoting the development of NDDS and the rising need for controlled release of drugs.
+European novel drug delivery system market primarily driven by technological advancements promoting the development of NDDS and the rising need for controlled release of drugs.

 Nowadays, for the treatment of chronic disorders as well as for controlling the release of active ingredients from drug products, a unique delivery system, the controlled release drug delivery system (CRDDS) of novel drug delivery, is included in the drug delivery technique.
 Majority of the active pharmaceutical ingredients are distributed in the form of CRDDS.
 A controlled drug delivery system is, thus, a very reliable, potential form of novel drug delivery technique, in which the drug is subjected to the appropriate pharmaceutical drug dosage form and its release is predetermined, making the release controlled at particular sites of action (cells, tissues, and organs).